 Now for certain roles with limited needs inside of NetSuite, it could make sense to have users share a common login but generally its a best practice to have a user license assigned to a single person.

 There are a handful of user types, the most common being a full user license.
-A full user license is $XX/month (click to reveal).
 A full user will have access to all areas of the application granted to them by their permissions and role-based security.
 A full user license is required for anyone that needs to transact in the system on a routine basis.